 Association water testing locations The red-numbered locations in the lakes on the map show where water is collected for testing.
 Most locations match where water is either entering or exiting the lakes.

 Carol Doré has been volunteering as the Association water tester for years.
 Thank her when you see her!
-She collects and tests the water on a regular basis for phosphorus, nitrogen and also for e-coli bacterial contamination.
+She collects and delivers the water samples on a regular basis for phosphorus, nitrogen and also for e-coli bacterial contamination.
+Your association membership fees pay for the water testing.
 2017 water testing results summary Phosphate run-off from fertilizers, detergents and waste can act as a fertilizer for plants and algae in the lake, and can reduce the oxygen content.
-Target levels for Phosphorus in an uncontaminated lake are below .